Zorlin/lotus-automation/ansible/README.md

 ```
 - The playbook will automatically deploy everything, and ask you questions if it needs any more information from you.
 If you run into any issues, please let us know by opening an issue on this repository.

-## Secure boot on Ubuntu 22.04
+## Note on Secure Boot
-If you are using Ubuntu 22.04 with Secure Boot enabled (likely if you are on a modern UEFI machine) - due to a bug in the NVIDIA driver packages (or possibly their Ansible role), you may find yourself unable to use the NVIDIA driver after installation.
-If you run into this, please run `sudo dpkg-reconfigure nvidia-dkms-525-server` (replacing 525 with your driver version) and follow the steps, then reboot and select "Enroll MOK", then reboot one last time.
+If you are using Ubuntu with Secure Boot enabled (likely if you are on a modern UEFI machine), due to a bug in the NVIDIA driver packages (or possibly their Ansible role), you may find yourself unable to use the NVIDIA driver after installation.

+If you run into this, please run `sudo dpkg-reconfigure nvidia-dkms-525-server` (replacing 525 with your driver version - for example, 515 on Ubuntu 20.04) and follow the steps, then reboot and select "Enroll MOK", then reboot one last time, then re-run the playbook.

 ## Notes
 - This is a work in progress and is not yet ready for use.